nmag-project/project-tasks/README.md

 # nmag
-NMAG - Micromagnetic modelling tool based on finite elements
+NMAG - Computationall Micromagnetics [Micromagnetic modelling tool based on finite elements]

-## Update 2019
+## Update regarding "Migration 2020"

 Nmag has not been activily developed further since around 2012.
 However, it is still in use by several research groups; citations for the nmag paper are around 185 (Web of Science)